memfault/interrupt/_drafts/2024-02-22-connectivity-metrics.md

 #
 # It will now show up in the front page when running Jekyll locally.

-title: Observing Connectivity of Connected Devices
+title: Best Practices for Monitoring Device Connectivity
 description: Measure and monitor device connectivity using techniques such as logging, protocol captures, and metrics like connection uptime and sync success.
 author: ericj
 tags: [monitoring, better-firmware, connectivity]
 ---

 With the number of wireless SoCs on the market, “Just add connectivity” is finally a reality!
 “Just” does a lot of lifting in that phrase.
 Connectivity, whether wired or wireless, adds numerous layers of complexity to your device.
-Treating your connectivity as a black box early in development is easy, but this strategy will implode when thousands of devices enter the field.
-It’s not enough to test from end-to-end, pushing data through your device to the cloud.
+Treating your connectivity as a black box early in development is easy, but this strategy will implode when thousands of devices enter the field - trust me, I know.
+It’s not enough to test from end to end a few times in the office.
 Controlled tests only partially emulate how a device’s connectivity might perform in the field.

-It is crucial to thoroughly understand how your device’s connectivity performs, both presently and compared to future releases.
+It is crucial to thoroughly understand how your device’s connectivity performs, both presently and overtime after firmware updates.
 Connectivity is the central conduit delivering core data to and from users, whether through a BLE connection to a phone or gateway, or a direct Internet connection with WiFi or LTE.
-Without reliable connectivity, user happiness and device utility plummet.
 Device makers must have a handle on this aspect of their product.
 The best time to instrument your connectivity is yesterday, and the next best time is now!

 <!-- excerpt start -->

-This post will cover why connectivity is complex and what methods we have available to diagnose and solve connectivity problems.
-The tool at the core of our strategy is metrics.
-We’ll briefly survey other tools like logging and protocol analysis.
+This post will cover why device connectivity is complex and what methods we have available to diagnose and solve connectivity problems, both in the office and remotely in production.
+The tool at the core of our strategy is metrics, but we'll briefly survey other tools like logging and protocol analysis.
 We’ll look in-depth at the utility of metrics and wrap up with some practical metric examples to use in your device.

 <!-- excerpt end -->